 This Grace Jones Greatest Hits LP pretty much soundtracked my childhood.
 There’s not enough people like her around these days.

-A: When I first started collecting 45s, I was 18 and living in London, and was hanging out with people 20 years my senior because 18-year-old vinyl collectors didn’t exist.
-I have very few friends my age who collect records, and my partner doesn’t own a single record.
-So it’s been predominantly a solitary endeavor for me.
+When I first started collecting 45s, I was 18, living in London, and hanging out with people 20 years my senior because 18-year-old vinyl collectors didn’t exist.
+I have very few friends my age who collect records and my partner doesn’t own a single record, so it’s been predominantly a solitary endeavor for me.

 I spent five years studying Japanese in order to find out more about J-pop and the Japanese girl-pop scene in the ’60s.
-I ended up living in Tokyo for over a year, and would spend my afternoons alone, travelling to record shops in obscure parts of the city.
+I ended up living in Tokyo for over a year and would spend my afternoons traveling alone to record shops in obscure parts of the city.
 I did the same all over the UK, Paris, and New York.
 I took a solo vacation to the Utrecht record fair.
-I also DJ my 45s, and that’s put me in touch with lots of folks worldwide who may not collect, but definitely share my love of girl pop.
-I’ve been really lucky to have gotten a few jobs thanks to my collection.
-My most prized job being the Girl Group Sounds, Lost & Found box set for Rhino Records, which was nominated for a Grammy in 2005.
-And more recently I produced and compiled Nippon Girls: Japanese Pop, Beat & Bossa Nova, for Ace Records, which originally came out on CD and has just been reissued on purple vinyl in a gatefold sleeve.
+I also DJ my 45s and that’s put me in touch with lots of folks worldwide who may not collect but definitely share my love of girl-pop.
+I’ve been really lucky to have gotten a few jobs thanks to my collection, my most prized job being the Girl Group Sounds, Lost & Found box set for Rhino Records which was nominated for a Grammy in 2005.
+More recently, I produced and compiled Nippon Girls: Japanese Pop, Beat & Bossa Nova for Ace Records, which originally came out on CD and has just been reissued on purple vinyl in a gatefold sleeve.

 Katsuko Kanai’s shouty “Mini Mini Girl,” considered one of the quintessential Japanese beat girl 45s.